MrTrilB/wordpress-deploy/README.md

 2. **Create a workflow file:** In the root directory of your repository, navigate to `.github/workflows/` and create a new YML file.
 You can name it anything you like, such as `deploy.yml`.

 3. **Add the workflow configuration:** Copy and paste the following code into your new YML file.
 Be sure to replace the placeholders with the appropriate values for your deployment environment.
-You can also specify which branches will trigger this action by editing the branches section of the YML file:
+You can also specify which branches will trigger this action by editing the branches section of the YML file.
+For automatic file exclusions and cleanup, create a `.deployignore` file in your repository root.

    ```yml
    name: 📦 Deploy to Production